NY-Henry/NY-Henry/README.md

 ### 🧭 Guiding Principles

-> "Code with purpose.
-Learn without limits.
-Stay humble and consistent."
+> "Build with intention.
+Ensure type safety.
+Stay consistent."

----

 <!---
 NY-Henry/NY-Henry is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->